 In addition, the CICA only recognises the first three injuries.
-They pay 100% of the most serious injury, 30% of the second, and 15% of the third lowest value injury.
+They pay 100% for the most serious injury, 30% for the second, and 15% for the third lowest-value injury.
 There is no further award after that.

 In a civil claim, you will receive lost income from the first day you are absent.
 Payment is based on your net lost income.
 The CICA does not make payment for the first 28 weeks of your absence and even after that period, the maximum they will pay is the statutory sick pay level in place at the time of your absence.

-Overall it is always to your advantage if you can bring a claim against an individua’s insurers.
+Overall it is always to your advantage if you can bring a claim against an individual’s insurers.